caravagnalab/rRACES-examples/SCOUT/README.md

 ## How to run Rscript with singularity image
-To run the R scripts, a Singularity image with the latest version of rRACES must be used.
+To run the R scripts, a Singularity image with the latest version of ProCESS must be used.
 You can do this with the following script:

 ```{sh}
 #!/bin/bash